sdraeger/sdraeger.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a 2nd year MS student in Computer Science at UC Davis and a member of the Computational Climate and Oceanography Group, led by Prof. Maike Sonnewald.
+I am a PhD student in Computer Science at UC Davis and a member of the Computational Climate and Oceanography Group, led by Prof. Maike Sonnewald.
 My research interests are machine learning / deep learning and physical oceanography as well as statistics.